 It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
-In these circumstances we will make the best possible arrangements maintaining the integrity of your trip.
+In these circumstances, we will make the best possible arrangements maintaining the integrity of your trip.

 - From November to March the Tang Dynasty music and dance performance is not available on all evenings.
 If it is not operating on the evening your group is due to attend, a suitable alternative will be arranged by your National Escort/Local Guide. - The Forbidden City is closed on Mondays, due to maintenance.
 If it is not open on the day our group is due to visit, Beijing touring will be rearranged by your National Escort/Local Guide accordingly - Yangtze River.
 Please note that all sections of the itinerary for the Yangtze River Cruise are especially subject to change.
 The movement of each vessel along the Yangtze is regulated by the Government's Yangtze River Authority (YRA).
 The river's rapid flow, the narrowness of the gorges and the recent increase in numbers of passengers means that the timetables are under some pressure.
 The YRA allocates times for access to mooring points, embarkation and disembarkation at docks and passage through the gorges.
 This means that the captain of each cruise ship is unable to confirm a final itinerary until shortly before departure (usually 24 hours prior).
 This can affect both the time and location where you embark and disembark your cruise ship.
-Your National Escort/Local Guide will explain any such changes to you as soon as they are informed by the cruise operator. - From 2020 the Flight from Beijing to Xian has been changed to a Bullet Train.
+Your National Escort/Local Guide will explain any such changes to you as soon as they are informed by the cruise operator.